Rob Woodall: Tenure

 Woodall took office as part of the 112th United States Congress in January 2011.
 In July 2014, Woodall was elected chairman of the Republican Study Committee, a group of conservative Republican lawmakers, succeeding Steve Scalise.
 Woodall was replaced as chairman in November 2014 by Bill Flores (TX-17).

+Woodall announced in February 2019 that he would not seek reelection to a sixth term in Congress.